 A 2016 study published in the Journal of the Formosan Medical Association found that participants who wore a weighted blanket during wisdom-tooth extraction experienced more positive emotions.
 However, the authors noted that further research into the matter is necessary.

 Weighted blankets vary in price, but most cost over $100.
 Blankets for small children can hover between $50 and $70, while queen- and king-size blankets can run upward of $190, and cooling blankets are often over $200.

 Amazon's best-selling model, the YnM Weighted Blanket, ranges from $49.90 to $199.
-Another best-seller, the Quility Premium Weighted Blanket, which ships with a duvet cover, goes for $69.70 to $189.70.
-Pricing will vary based on the weight and size of your product.
+Another best-seller, the Quility Premium Weighted Blanket goes for $69.70 to $189.70.
+Pricing varies based on the weight and size of your product.

 Are there any drawbacks?

 Weighted blankets have a few downsides that are worth keeping in mind.
 For one, as heavy blankets do, they can get quite hot.
 If this is a particular concern for you, there are some weighted blankets specifically designed to keep you cool.
-Partners can also complicate things: If the two of you are different sizes, it may be hard to find a blanket that's comfortable for both of you.
-(And some popular blankets only come in twin sizes.)
+Partners can also complicate things: If the two of you are different sizes, it may be hard to find a blanket that's comfy for both of you.

 As with any product, there are pros and cons.
 It's important to know yourself, your needs and your sleep habits to determine if a weighted blanket is right for you.
 It may also be worth giving your product of choice a test run — some manufacturers, such as Blanquil, offer trial periods and flexible return policies.